GabrielNakamura/Data_MS-mcfly/README.md

 ## Repository overview

-This repository contains all data and R scripts that allows to fully reproduce the analyses presented in the manuscript entitled “There and Back to the Present: An Evolutionary Tale on Biological Diversity”, in which we we introduce an individual-based simulation approach coupled to Approximate Bayesian Computation (ABC) that allows to parameterize the adaptation rate of species niche positions along the evolution of a monophyletic lineage, and the intensity of dispersal limitation between local assemblages potentially connected by dispersal (metacommunity).
+This repository contains data and R scripts that allows to fully reproduce the analyses presented in the manuscript entitled “There and Back to the Present: An Evolutionary Tale on Biological Diversity”, in which we introduce an individual-based simulation approach coupled with Approximate Bayesian Computation (ABC) that allows to parameterize adaptation rates of species niche positions along the evolution of a monophyletic lineage, and the intensity of dispersal limitation between local assemblages potentially connected by dispersal (metacommunity).
-The analytical tool was implemented in an R package called [mcfly](https://github.com/GabrielNakamura/mcfly).
+The analytic tool was implemented in an R package called [mcfly](https://github.com/GabrielNakamura/mcfly).
 A preprint version of this work can be found [here](https://www.biorxiv.org/content/10.1101/2021.12.11.472171v1).